mingodad/citadel/webcit/README.txt

     alias /static /var/lib/citadel/www/static
 </VirtualHost>

-Here is how to configure the "subdirectory" method:
+Here is how to configure the "subdirectory" method (not recommended) :

 <VirtualHost mydomain.com:443>
 	#here some of your config stuff like logging, serveradmin...